 All family home daycare providers must be must be licensed by the Maryland Department of Education's Office of Child Care.
 This lengthy process requires the potential provider to undergo extensive training, background checks and inspections of their homes.
 A home fire safety inspection by the Fire Marshal Division is part of this process.

 The Fire Marshal performs an initial inspection of the new licensee.
 Once a license is granted, the provider must be re-inspected for fire safety each year.

-Inspections are conducted in accordance with requirements of the Maryland Fire Prevention Code and the Baltimore County Fire Prevention Code (Chapter 16) and are based on National Fire Protection Association Requirements 101, Life Safety Code, 2006 edition.
+Inspections are conducted in accordance with requirements of the Maryland Fire Prevention Code (PDF) and the Baltimore County Fire Prevention Code which are based on the 2012 edition of the National Fire Protection Association Life Safety Code 101, Chapter 16.

 These laws govern the safety of the child in the home and the provider's ability to get children out of the house in the event of a fire or other emergency.

 The following is a general list of fire code requirements for family home day cares: